zhangyaoyuan/Housing-Price-and-Salary/README.md

 **Project content**:

-⋅⋅⋅ during the conception stage of the crawler project, we hope to analyze the housing price and salary data that are most concerned by people, so as to provide programmers with a better choice.
+~during the conception stage of the crawler project, we hope to analyze the housing price and salary data that are most concerned by people, so as to provide programmers with a better choice.
 The data for our team's crawler project are: housing prices and wages in each city